-H&R REIT is one of Canada’s largest fully internalized diversified real estate investment trusts.
+H&R REIT is one of Canada’s largest fully diversified real estate investment trusts.
 It has interests in an asset portfolio comprising of office, retail, industrial and residential properties spanning across 41 million square feet in North America.
-As one of Canada’s largest REITs, H&R has assets worth $14.3 billion.
+As one of Canada’s largest REITs, H&R has assets worth $13.4 billion.
 It is an unincorporated open-ended trust.

-H&R REIT has four types of assets – office (43% of total assets), retail (30%), residential (20%), industrial (7%).
-By asset type, H&R’s Office segment is the largest of the four segments and holds a portfolio of single-tenant and multi-tenant office properties across North America, while its retail segment holds a portfolio of enclosed shopping centers, single-tenant retail properties and multi-tenant retail centers throughout Canada and 16 single tenant retail properties in the USA.
+H&R REIT has four types of assets – office (39% of total assets), retail (30%), residential (21%), industrial (10%).
+By asset type, H&R’s Office segment is the largest of the four segments and holds a portfolio of single-tenant and multi-tenant office properties across North America, while its retail segment holds a portfolio of enclosed shopping centers, single-tenant retail properties, and multi-tenant retail centers throughout Canada and 16 single-tenant retail properties in the USA.